Lightning-AI/pytorch-lightning/docs/source-app/index.rst

 .. join_slack::
    :align: left

-Build models and full stack AI apps like these, ⚡ *Lightning fast*:
+Build models and full stack AI apps ⚡ *Lightning fast* (like these):

 |